 | The reconstructed west gate |

-As this is not an English Heritage site, you need not bring a long your bank manager and it is free to walk around (although donations are welcomed).
-Although what remains is mostly the layout of the site on the ground - this is the reality for almost all of the Roman sites in Britain and the layout here does show exactly where the fort sat in the landscape.
+As this is not an English Heritage site, you need not bring along your bank manager - and it is free to walk around (although donations are welcomed).
+What remains is mostly the layout of the site on the ground - as is the reality for almost all of the Roman sites in Britain - but some sections have been rebuilt, which help show exactly where the fort sat in the landscape.

 |